shafiulsa/world-map-app/README.md

 # country list of all over the world related simple website

-🚀 Deployed the latest version to Surge: https://ugly-clock.surge.sh/
+🚀 Deployed the latest version to : https://world-map-app-seven.vercel.app/